Z3r0n3us/automated-recon-tool/README.md

 Loads API keys from a config/api_keys.json file.
 Subdomain Enumeration:

+Subdomain Enumeration:
+Uses dnspython to perform DNS resolution and find subdomains.
+Subdomains are specified in the subdomains.txt file.

 Uses dnspython to perform DNS resolution and find subdomains.
 Port Scanning: